 The façade’s irregular sawtooth form is a dramatic component of Capital One Hall’s architectural vision.
 We developed a framing concept with a consistent slab edge and vertical trusses and frames that used two-way action.
 This system allowed for varied façade-bay angles and spacing while minimizing the number of support conditions.
 This approach simplified fabrication, saving time and money.

 Because it shares a block – and an owner – with the grocery store and hotel tower next door, Capital One Hall sits atop a common parking facility and loading dock.
 But their design was completed by the team for the adjacent project.
 Needless to say, the columns and footings that work best for a garage and loading dock aren’t the same as what’s right for a performing arts venue that has a heavy park on its roof.

 Our engineers devised a complex system of transfer beams to carry loads to columns within the loading dock without infringing on clearances needed for trucks.
 Luckily, Thornton Tomasetti was also the structural engineer for the next-door project, which made this coordination – and development of a common expansion joint – much simpler.

-Capital One Hall opens in October 2021 and will host a variety of entertainment, including stand-up comedians, Broadway shows, symphonies, concerts and more.
-With its mix of uses – three performance spaces, a rooftop park open to the public, conference and classrooms, and balconied atrium – it will be a center for corporate use, community arts, education, civic events and more.
+Capital One Hall opened in October 2021 and hosts a variety of entertainment, including stand-up comedians, Broadway shows, symphonies, concerts and more.
+With its mix of uses – three performance spaces, a rooftop park open to the public, conference and classrooms, and balconied atrium – it's a center for corporate use, community arts, education, civic events and more.
 That sounds good, indeed.